Liverwort: Economic importance

 In ancient times, it was assumed that liverworts cured diseases of the liver, hence the name.
 In Old English, the word liverwort literally means liver plant.
-This probably stemmed from the superficial appearance of some thalloid liverworts which resemble a liver in outline, and led to the common name of the group as hepatics, from the Latin word hēpaticus for "belonging to the liver".
-An unrelated flowering plant, Hepatica, is sometimes also referred to as liverwort because it was once also used in treating diseases of the liver.
-This archaic relationship of plant form to function was based in the "Doctrine of Signatures".
+This led to the common name of the group as hepatics, from the Latin word hēpaticus for "belonging to the liver".
+(An unrelated flowering plant, Hepatica, is sometimes also referred to as liverwort because it was once also used in treating diseases of the liver.)
+The archaic relationship of plant form to function is based in a concept termed the "Doctrine of Signatures".

 Liverworts have little direct economic importance today.
 Their greatest impact is indirect, through the reduction of erosion along streambanks, their collection and retention of water in tropical forests, and the formation of soil crusts in deserts and polar regions.
 However, a few species are used by humans directly.
 A few species, such as Riccia fluitans, are aquatic thallose liverworts sold for use in aquariums.
 Their thin, slender branches float on the water's surface and provide habitat for both small invertebrates and the fish that feed on them.

+The development of bryophyte genomics offers new economic possibilities for plant genomics, related to their haploid-dominant life cycle, fast generation times and compact genomes with less gene redundancy while retaining many major aspects of plant biology, including both sexual and asexual reproduction systems.
+Liverwort plants can be grown in petri dishes.
+In particular, gemmae provide large quantities of ready-made clones.
+There is an efficient genetic transformation system and transgenic M. polymorpha lines can be generated in around 4 weeks.
+Many genetic engineering tools initially designed for angiosperms work in liverwort, including CRISPR systems.
+As a result, M. polymorpha can be a more rapid system for testing plant genetic engineering and synthetic biology before moving into angiosperms.
+It may also be practical to grow it in hydroponic systems and harvest high-value recombinant proteins.